 Laws don't always have to make sense.
 And no, we're not talking about the Constitution or the U.S. Code or any of the political diatribes you may have seen on the news and social media.
-If you're on the hunt for some truly wacky, totally-out-there laws, look to the small towns of America.
+If you're on the hunt for the craziest, totally-out-there laws, look to the small towns of America.

-Did you know, for instance, that there's a law out there prohibiting parking in front of a popular coffee chain?
+Did you know, for instance, that there's a law that prohibits parking in front of a popular coffee chain?
 Or that there's a place in the continental United States where it's illegal for a chicken to literally cross a road?
 (No word on if that particular statute was passed for logistical purposes or to simply put an end, once and for all, to a tired joke.)
-Herein, we've gathered the 40 craziest small town laws—all legitimately still on the books in 2018—from around the country.
-And if you think these are totally crazy, don't miss The 47 Weirdest Laws from Around the World.
+Herein, we've gathered the most wacky small town laws from around the country.
+And if you think these are totally wild, don't miss the 7 Laws You Can Now Break Amid Coronavirus.

 Pocatello passed this law after an exceptionally hard winter as a little joke and somehow managed to remain on the books.
 A local reporter wrote about it in the Idaho State Journal, and news of the law spread around the country.
 The American Bankers Association found out about the law and used the town in a national advertising campaign, which led to the town being known as the U.S. Smile Capital.
 The punishment for not following the ordinance is a joke "arrest."
-And to find out more about how each state is different, check out The Craziest Fact About Every U.S. State.
+And to find out which place frowns the most, This Is the Unfriendliest State in the U.S.

-In Galesburg, Illinois, you have to ride your bike with both hands on the handlebars and no acrobatics or anything like that.
-Both feet must remain on the pedals, and don't even thing about doing anything "fancy."
+In Galesburg, Illinois, you have to ride your bike with both hands on the handlebars and no acrobatics.
+Both feet must remain on the pedals, and don't even think about doing anything "fancy."
 Riders under the age of 16 who get busted for fancy riding will be fined a staggering $1, which they have 24 hours to pay.
 After that, the fine goes up to… $3.
-And if the fine isn't paid up after 72 hours, it then leaps to the rate that is charged adults, which ranges from $30 to $100.
+And if the fine isn't paid up after 72 hours, it then leaps to the rate that is charged to adults, which ranges from $30 to $100.

 The folks in Derby really want you to fight your every animal instinct and resist the urge to hit a vending machine, even if it rips you off.
 Doing so is a Class A violation, which is punishable by up to a year in the county jail.
-And to avoid vending machine rage altogether, discover The 5 Best High-Protein Snacks for Men.
+And for more interesting trivia, Here's How Long You're Likely to Live in Every State.

 Painting or dyeing birds in order to market and sell them as another type of bird is against the law in Harper Woods, where—and this is just a guess, for the record—somebody probably tried to make a fortune marketing gussied-up sparrows as parakeets.
 Selling painted birds is a misdemeanor.